Have you realized how many passwords we have nowadays?

 In this quest, I found at least 4 different apps I could use: Dashlane, StykyPassword, Roboform and Password Boss.
 Each has a paid membership version with full functionality, and some have a free version with access to one person from one device only, so you can decide which version suits you better, based on your requirements.

-In order to make you easier your decision process, here you can have a look a comparison shart with a quick overview of all of them:
+In order to make your decision process easier, take a look at this comparison chart with a quick overview of all of them:

 |Browser integration, so it is not necessary to type the password||Yes||Yes||Yes||Yes||Yes|